If the Mayor of Lancaster, California, has his way, all new homes constructed in his region will need to have solar power systems installed.

 Various initiatives were launched, including the construction of a prototype modestly priced energy-efficient home designed to generate more power than it uses.

-In July 2010, the City of Lancaster launched the Solar Lancaster program – an affordable solar financing program that saw the uptake of solar skyrocket.
+In July 2010, the City of Lancaster launched the Solar Lancaster program – an affordable solar financing program that saw the uptake of solar power systems skyrocket.

 The City has taken other steps toward a new lofty goal of making Lancaster one of the first “Net Zero Cities” in the world; meaning it will produce as much energy from sustainable sources, such as solar energy, as it consumes.